Double dispatch: Ruby

-Double dispatch in C++
+C++

 At first glance, double dispatch appears to be a natural result of function overloading.
 Function overloading allows the function called to depend on the type of the argument.
 Function overloading, however, is done at compile time using "name mangling" where the internal name of the function encodes the argument's type.
 For example, a function foo(int) may internally be called __foo_i and the function foo(double) may be called __foo_d.
 Thus, there is no name collision, and no virtual table lookup.
 By contrast, dynamic dispatch is based on the type of the calling object, meaning it uses virtual functions (overriding) instead of function overloading, and does result in a vtable lookup.
 Consider the following example, written in C++, of collisions in a game: